 Here, in one of the most detailed analyses of the Second Amendment that we have seen, the Court held that the Constitution does guarantee an individual the right to bear arms, but that the right may be limited by appropriate legislation from Congress.

-In 1999, Judge Cummings of the N.D.Tex. …
+In 1999, Judge Cummings of …

 Here the Court denied a Certificate of Appealability that the capital defendant sought on the grounds that the prosecution had systematically violated the Batson rule by removing 10 0f 11 black prospective jurors.

-Under the Federal Sentencing Guidelines, a defendant’s sentence may be increased based on “relevant conduct” as determined by the sentencing judge - even if the relevant conduct arises out of crimes or acts for which the defendant has not been charged or crimes for which the defendant has actually been …
+Under the Federal Sentencing Guidelines, a defendant’s sentence may be increased based on “relevant conduct” as determined by the sentencing judge - even if the relevant conduct arises out of crimes or acts for which the defendant has not been charged or crimes for which the defendant has actually …

 The decision in this case sends a clear and disturbing message: sometimes, no matter how egregious the facts may be, appellants will have a difficult time obtaining justice simply because there is an appalling rubber-stamp approach to the handling of many criminal appeals.

-Wayne Hunt was convicted in state court …
+Wayne Hunt was convicted in state …

-In this prosecution of a number of doctors for violations of the Medicare Antikickback Act, 42 USC § 1320a-7b(b), the Court held that a defendant may be found guilty under that Act when his offer, payment, solicitation, or receipt of remuneration was motivated merely in part to induce or in …
+In this prosecution of a number of doctors for violations of the Medicare Antikickback Act, 42 USC § 1320a-7b(b), the Court held that a defendant may be found guilty under that Act when his offer, payment, solicitation, or receipt of remuneration was motivated merely in part to induce or …

 This case is noted for its detailed discussion of the Government's use of the Federal Debt Collection Procedures Act (28 USC §§ 3303 et seq.) to force payment of a restitution award after the defendant was accused of making a fraudulent transfer.